Distinguished categories and the Zilber-Pink conjecture: Connected mixed Shimura varieties

 If $U=\{1\}$, then $(P,X^+)$ is called \emph{connected mixed Shimura datum of Kuga type}, while if $W=\{1\}$ it is called \emph{connected pure Shimura datum} or \emph{connected Shimura datum}. \end{defn}

 In Definition 2.4(1) in \cite{G17}, $X^+$ is taken to be a $P(\mathbb{R})^+ U(\mathbb{C})$-orbit instead of a connected component of a $P(\mathbb{R}) U(\mathbb{C})$-orbit, where $P(\mathbb{R})^+$ denotes the identity component of $P(\mathbb{R})$.
-The two definitions are equivalent.
+Definition \ref{defn:msv} above is equivalent to Definition 2.4(1) in \cite{G17}.
 Definition 2.1 in \cite{Pink} is more restrictive than our definition here as Pink additionally demands that $P$ possesses no proper normal subgroup $P'$, defined over $\mathbb{Q}$, such that $x$ factors through $P'_{\mathbb{C}} \subset P_{\mathbb{C}}$.
 Note that the second part of \ref{ax:MSDd} seems to be missing in Definition 2.1 in \cite{Pink}, but follows from Pink's additional condition (vi) together with the rest.
 Definition 2.1 in \cite{G18} is equal to Definition 2.1 in \cite{Pink} in the case of connected mixed Shimura data of Kuga type.
 Definition 2.1 in \cite{PinkDiss} is a slightly more general analogue of our definition for mixed Shimura data instead of connected mixed Shimura data.